What is customer service?

 But don't worry, telecommunications providers who do outsource their customer service do so so upon extensive analysis.
 The countries they outsource to aren't simply chosen because they have the lowest labour costs.
 Providers consider their demographic qualities as well.
 For instance, India was once the world's call centre destination of choice because of its colonial influence and emerging middle-class of young Indians who are interested in information technology.
 As a result of a substantial inflow of foreign direct investment, India has now developed its own 'Silicon Valley' in Karnataka in Bengaluru, and Karnataka is now one of India's most educated cities.

 But as we all know, India doesn't have the greatest reputation when it comes to providing excellent customer service.
 In search of greater customer satisfaction and an increase in India's average wage cost, most providers have now shifted their customer contact centres to Manila.
-The Phillipino accent is far more neutral and features strong American tones.
 Since the shift towards the Phillipines, customer satisfaction ratings have increased accross the board.
 In terms of broadband providers, even the major brands like Telstra, TPG and Optus all have a presence in the Phillipines.

 Customers needs to starting taking some responsibility for their satisfaction they receive.
 Rather than getting frustrated as soon as you hear a foreign accent, give your agent a chance.
 Customer service officers from Manila and Karnataka can actually be lovely to speak to.
 They're polite and traned to help solve your issues.
 Be patient and you'll most likely get the result you're looking for.

 Even if you are subscribed to a provider offering Australian customer service, the service you receive may not be better than what an offshore contact centre can provide.
 For instance, whilst TPG's customer service team is entirely based overseas, they're satisfaction ratings actually exceed many Australian-based customer service providers.
-Keep in mind that an Australian contact centre can still hire staff who are originally from Manila or Karnataka.
+Keep in mind that an Australian contact centre can still hire staff who are originally from Manila or Karnataka or anywhere else.

 There shouldn't be a predjudice against offshore customer service.
 As costs are lower overseas, often this means that there is less pressure for agents to perform on a metric-basis and according to sales tactics.
 At times, the culture within offshore contact centres is far better than those in Australia.
 If you're looking for friendly customer service, you actually be better off calling one of TPG's Manila-based customer service officers.
 Personally, I have found them to be relaxed and lovely.

 But the most important thing is to remember to be patient with your customer service officer.
-Making yourself easier to service will ensure a better customer experience for you.
+Making yourself easier to serve will ensure a better customer experience for you.